Flow Matching with Uncertainty Quantification and Guidance: Experiments

-\textbf{Results.} \cref{fig:filtering_uncertainty_a_imagenet256,fig:filtering_uncertainty_cifar10,fig:filtering_uncertainty_imagenet128} summarize the results of uncertainty-based filtering.
-For UA-Flow, increasing the filtering ratio leads to higher precision and lower recall, showing a fidelity-diversity trade-off.
-On ImageNet, the resulting gain in sample fidelity outweighs the loss in diversity, leading to improved FID after filtering.
-On CIFAR-10, where the unfiltered FID is already low, this trade-off instead manifests as a slight increase in FID.
+\textbf{Results.} UA-Flow filtering induces a precision-recall trade-off (\cref{fig:filtering_uncertainty_imagenet256,fig:filtering_uncertainty_cifar10,fig:filtering_uncertainty_imagenet128}): increasing the filter ratio raises precision and lowers recall.
+On ImageNet, the fidelity gain outweighs the diversity loss, so FID improves after filtering.
+On CIFAR-10, where the unfiltered FID is already low, the precision gain cannot offset the recall loss and FID increases with the filter ratio.

-GenUnc exhibits a stronger precision-recall trade-off and achieves lower FID than UA-Flow.
-However, this behavior is expected, as GenUnc represents uncertainty as domain-specific scalar Gaussian entropy estimated in the CLIP embedding space, which is closely aligned with perceptual image quality.
-In contrast, UA-Flow estimates element-wise uncertainty directly in the latent or pixel space of the generative model, providing a finer-grained signal that correlates with the fidelity of individual image regions.
-As shown in \cref{fig:filtering_uncertainty_b_imagenet256,fig:filtering_uncertainty_cifar10,fig:filtering_uncertainty_imagenet128}, UA-Flow highlights spatially localized regions of high uncertainty, which is not possible for GenUnc due to its scalar formulation.
-Moreover, since UA-Flow does not depend on CLIP or any modality-specific embedding space, it may naturally extend to other data modalities without additional components.
+Compared to element-wise baselines (AU, BayesDiff), UA-Flow achieves lower FID and higher precision after filtering across ImageNet-128 and ImageNet-256.
+AU's precision and recall both consistently decrease, and BayesDiff shows a mild precision-recall trade-off on CIFAR-10 that does not carry over to ImageNet, suggesting that their uncertainty signals do not reliably correlate with sample fidelity under flow matching.

-In contrast, both AU and BayesDiff show increasing FID as the filtering ratio increases, indicating that their uncertainty estimates are less aligned with sample quality under flow matching.
-For AU, both precision and recall consistently decrease across datasets.
-BayesDiff exhibits a precision-recall trade-off with UA-Flow on CIFAR-10, while on ImageNet it does not show the same pattern.
-Qualitatively, the uncertainty maps of AU (\cref{fig:filtering_uncertainty_cifar10,fig:filtering_uncertainty_imagenet128}) exhibit patterns that are largely inverted compared to those of UA-Flow, while BayesDiff produces noisy uncertainty maps that fail to localize high-uncertainty regions.
-We discuss the reason for the noisy uncertainty maps in \cref{app:additional_results:uncertainty_evolution}.
-Overall, these results suggest that the uncertainty signals produced by AU and BayesDiff do not reliably correlate with sample fidelity.
+Qualitatively, UA-Flow's uncertainty maps localize high-uncertainty regions, whereas AU produces largely inverted patterns and BayesDiff produces noisy maps that fail to localize (\cref{fig:filtering_uncertainty_cifar10_grid,fig:filtering_uncertainty_grids_appendix}).
+We discuss the reason for the noisy BayesDiff maps in \cref{app:additional_results:uncertainty_evolution}.

-Additionally, \cref{tab:flops_comparison} reports the computational overhead required to generate a single sample and quantify its uncertainty for UA-Flow and the baseline methods across datasets.
-UA-Flow incurs substantially lower computational overhead than all baseline uncertainty quantification methods.
-In particular, GenUnc requires at least 5.3$\times$ higher computational cost than UA-Flow due to repeated sampling through models with different weights.

-Taken together, these results demonstrate that the uncertainty estimated by UA-Flow provides a sample-level reliability signal that is not only well correlated with fidelity, but also computationally efficient.